redmouth/truffle_deploy.md/README.md

     }
 }
 ```
-contract College depends on contract Department, so you have to deploy contract College first, then when deploy contract College, pass the address of deployed College to the input frame.
+contract College depends on contract Department, so you have to deploy contract Department first, then when deploy contract College, pass the address of deployed Department to the input frame.
 https://ethereum.stackexchange.com/questions/12372/how-to-deploy-multiple-contracts-which-are-dependent-in-ethereum-wallet